What is an Employee Referral?

 3. Lack of ideas:

-It might happen that the employee referral program brings in the attitude of stick together, which will hide the organizational problems and in turn increase it.
+The employee referral program could bring in the attitude of stick together, which will hide the organizational problems and in turn increase it.

 Even the growth of referral program ideas will also stop and a stagnant stage might appear.